emmabostian/FEM-design-systems-docs/lessons/team-structures.md

 title: "Team structure"
 section: "Foundations of design systems"
 order: 5
+description: What does a traditional design systems team look like?
+Let's examine the three team structures you can use to build a design system.
 ---

 There are three different team-structures with which you can build a design system and hopefully promote adoption.